-Start your masterpiece with our collection of mediums that ranges from cracking to pouring mediums.
-Complement your crafts with Spotlight today.
+Start your masterpiece with our collection of acrylic paint mediums, ranging from cracking to pouring mediums.
+Shop with Spotlight online or in-store.

 Spotlight's Guide to Acrylic Paint Mediums

 When you are just starting out with acrylics, you might be blissfully unaware of mediums at this time.
 However, mediums can create some wonderful effects on your masterpieces, so getting familiar with them is essential for your personal development as an artist.
 To help you master the mystery of paint mediums, we have created a useful guide listing all acrylic mediums below.

 What Is a Gloss Medium?

 The gloss medium is often used by artists to enhance the luminosity of their acrylic paints.
 However, this type of medium does have additional functions.
 In addition to adding sheen and luminosity, it can also make your paint thinner and a little more transparent.

 What Is a Matte Medium?

 Acrylic paints usually have some glossiness to them - this means that creating a non-reflective artwork is a little harder when you use acrylics.
 Still, there are some ways to work around the natural glossiness of acrylics, since a matte medium reduces the natural gloss and gives you that non-reflective finish you are looking for.

 What Is a Glazing Medium?